sensu/sensu-docs/content/sensu-go/6.7/api/core/handlers.md

 ### Example {#handlershandler-put-example}

-In the following example, an HTTP PUT request is submitted to the `/handlers/:handler` API endpoint to create the handler `influx-db`.
+In the following example, an HTTP PUT request is submitted to the `/handlers/:handler` API endpoint to create the handler `influx-db`:
-The request returns a successful HTTP `201 Created` response.

 {{< code shell >}}
 curl -X PUT \